Aligning Sales and Marketing - It’s Easier Than You Think!

 Alice explains the technicality of this:

-The three UTM parameters Cognism tracks are lead source, campaign type, and characteristic.
-This lets us track the lead completely from a lead contract level, all the way through to opportunity and close-won stage.”
+"The three UTM parameters Cognism tracks are lead source, campaign type, and characteristic.
+This lets us track the lead from a lead contract level to the opportunity and close-won stage.”

-Cognism also uses a U-shaped attribution model, built out in Salesforce.
+Cognism also uses a U-shaped attribution model built out in Salesforce.

-The role of the MDRs
+2. The role of MDRs